clarin-eric/DOGlib/README.md

 ```

-#### fetch(pid: str) -> dict
+#### fetch(pid: str) -> str

-Tries to match PID with registered repositories and returns dict with collection's license and description, and links to referenced resources within the collection, otherwise returns empty dict
+Tries to match PID with registered repositories and returns dict with collection's license and description, and links to referenced resources within the collection, otherwise returns empty string
 ```Python
  from DOGlib import DOG